 - Represented a global technology company’s life sciences research organization in a strategic collaboration with a digital health care company to develop health management solutions for atrial fibrillation patients using wearable biosensor devices, AI-based diagnostic tools, and data analytics technologies.

 - Represents PathAI, a leading provider of AI-powered technology tools and services for pathology, on its intellectual property and data strategy in connection with various strategic partnerships.

-- Represents Iterative Scopes, a growing leader and pioneer in computational gastroenterology, on strategic partnerships for use of its artificial intelligence precision medicine platform that leverages advanced machine learning and computer vision to interpret endoscopic images and other data.
+- Represents Iterative Health, a growing leader and pioneer in computational gastroenterology, on strategic partnerships, including with clinical trial sponsors and research institutions, for use of its artificial intelligence precision medicine platform that leverages advanced machine learning and computer vision to interpret endoscopic images and other data.

 - Represented SonderMind, a provider of online video and in-person therapy solutions for mental and behavioral health, in its acquisition of Total Brain, a developer of neurotechnology and sleep treatment devices.

 - Represented a global audio technology retailer in a strategic partnership with a direct-to-consumer hearing aid provider regarding self-fitting hearing aid technology that allows wearers to fit, program, and control their hearing aids with clinically proven, audiologist-quality results without a doctor’s visit, hearing test, or prescription.

 - Represented a leading pharmaceutical company in its partnership with an enterprise software company providing a unique cloud-based platform to track and facilitate the implementation of cell and gene therapies.

 - Regularly represents Johnson & Johnson, Gilead Sciences, AbbVie, and Amgen in connection with numerous strategic collaboration agreements with biotechnology companies.